oscardelama/ImageJ-colorMatrix-js/README.md

     For example, if you have 14-bit input channels, you will have 14-bit output channels, and you may want the resulting RGB channels at that level of precision, perhaps to further processing those channels in *ImageJ* or maybe with another tool.

-    If you don't select this options, *colorMatrix* will anyway ask you if it is OK for you to close each of the resulting RGB image channels without saving it.
-This is an *ImageJ* behavior that can not be overrode.
+    If you don't select this option, *colorMatrix* will anyway ask you if it is OK for you to close each of the resulting RGB image channels without saving it.
+This is an *ImageJ* behavior that can not be overridden.

 *   **Gamma**: You must enter here the reciprocal of the value that *colorMatrix* must use in the *Gamma Correction* of the resulting channels.
 For example, for a gamma correction of `1/2.4` you should enter here `2.4`.

-    If you don't want *Gamma Correction* you must enter `1` for this parameter, you can not leave a blank here, otherwise you will get a message error.
+    If you don't want *Gamma Correction* you must enter `1` for this parameter, you can not leave a blank here, otherwise you will get an error message.
 If you set `1` for this parameter nothing related to *Gamma Correction* at all will be done to the channels.

 *   **Minimum output ADU**
 *   **Maximum output ADU**